IBM/z_ansible_collections_doc/source/overview/ansible-for-ibm-z.rst

             .. grid-item-card:: :bdg-ref-primary:`ibm-zos_core-collection` :octicon:`link-external`
                   :padding: 0

-                  With the `IBM z/OS core`_ collection, you will be able to:
+                  With the `IBM z/OS Core`_ collection, you will be able to:

                   - Submit and access output for batch jobs.
                   - Create, edit, archive and unarchive data sets.